 • Store in a cool dry place – Because wafer paper is mostly made of starch, it’s highly sensitive to water and moisture.
 Storing them in a cool dry place ensures they retain their shape by reducing the possibility of the flowers absorbing moisture and oil from the buttercream.

-For more information, watch the comprehensive video above on how you store you wafer paper flowers.
+For more information, watch this comprehensive video above on how you store you wafer paper flowers.

 Before attaching the sugar flowers to your cake, we need to learn how to make wafer paper glue.
 This glue can also be used to attach the petals to your wafer paper flowers in step 6 of our wafer paper daisies tutorial.